10 Skills Essential for Operating Room Nurses

 All OR nurses have days when it seems nothing they do pleases the doctors.
 Days when they are yelled at continuously.
 Days they are called names, and not nice ones.
 On these days the nurse needs to have good stress management techniques.
 OR nurses are required to remain calm and collected while the doctors yell and carry on.
 Without good stress management, this is impossible.

 Of course, there are certain lines that must not be crossed.
 Doctors cannot touch the nurse or throw things at her/him.
-When they start throwing items, it is safest to sit right in front of them and do not move until they stop.
+When surgeons start throwing items, it is safest to sit right in front of them and do not move until they stop their tantrum.
 This way they cannot say they did not see the nurse if s/he is hit.

 Become an Operating Room Nurse